Why Supply Chain Management?

 - SCM majors are hired by large business consulting firms, major manufacturers and government agencies.

-- SCM majors have a 100% job placement record.
+- SCM majors have an excellent job placement record.

 - SCM majors are, on average, some of the highest paid students in the college of business.